The Bankrate promise

 Neobanks and credit cards

-Chime is one of the most popular neobanks currently operating in the United States with eight million customers.
+Chime is one of the most popular neobanks currently operating in the United States with more than 14 million customers.
 Founded in 2013 by Chris Britt and Ryan King, Chime’s mission statement says they are focused on “building a new kind of bank account that helps members get ahead by making managing money easy.”

-Chime is currently focused on its debit cards and checking account options.
+Chime is currently focused on its debit cards, checking account options and secured Credit Builder card.
 Perks of banking with Chime include overdraft protection called “SpotMe” and their early deposit system which allows customers to get their paycheck up to two days early.
 As with all banks, Chime makes money in a few ways.
-Their debit card is issued by Visa, and Chime receives a fee from merchants who accept the card.
+Their debit and secured credit card are both issued by Visa, and Chime receives a fee from merchants who accept the card.
 Additionally, Chime also asks its customers for tips after they use services like SpotMe or early deposit — though they are careful to clarify that the tips aren’t technically mandatory to avoid claims of being a payday lender.

 What the future of neobanks could mean for credit and lending